Menu

 The court requires several documents before granting Letters Probate.
 These documents must be sworn before someone who can receive an oath.
 This can be the lawyer who prepared the Will or any other Commissioner for Oaths.
 You can find one by looking through the phone book, online directories or checking with the courthouse.

-The following documents must be filed with the court before Letters Probate can be issued...
+There are a number of documents that must be filed with the court before Letters Probate can be issued...

 • Application for Grant of Probate.
 This includes information about the deceased and beneficiaries, the date of death and a request for probate of the Will.